-Department of Sociology and Department of Politics & International Studies, Global Governance GRP
+Department of Politics & International Studies, Global Governance GRP

-Department of Politics & International Studies, Behavioural Science GRP
+Department of Sociology, International Development GRP

 Department of English & Comparative Literary Studies, Connecting Cultures GRP

-Department of Sociology, Connecting Cultures GRP
+Department of Classics & Ancient History, Connecting Cultures GRP

-Department of History of Art, Connecting Cultures GRP
+School of Law, Connecting Cultures GRP

 Amanda has been researching alternative justice mechanisms in criminal justice for more than a decade.
 She has contributed to various grant-based research projects and has developed and taught subjects offered across both Law and Arts and Social Sciences faculties at leading Australian universities.
 Amanda is a University Medallist and was awarded a PhD Excellence Award from the Faculty of Law at the University of New South Wales for her thesis Therapeutic Jurisprudence in Criminal Justice: A Gendered Engagement.
 Her WIRL-COFUND project will explore the relation between restorative justice and criminal justice with a particular emphasis on moral psychology.